telerik/blazor-docs/components/grid/selection/overview.md

 ### Selection in Template

-When using the Grid [Template](/blazor-ui/components/grid/templates) and you want to stop the Selection from being triggered when the user clicks in it, you should add the `@onclick:stopPropagation` directive to the element.
+When using the [Grid column Template]({%slug grid-templates-column%}}) and you want to stop the Selection from being triggered when the user clicks in it, you should add the `@onclick:stopPropagation` directive to the element.

 >caption Prevent row selection from happening when the user clicks inside a template